The Hearts Filthy Lesson

-"The Hearts Filthy Lesson" (no apostrophe in "Hearts"[sic]) is a song by David Bowie, from his 1995 album Outside, and issued as a single ahead of the album.
-It showcased Bowie's new, industrial-influenced sound.
+"The Hearts Filthy Lesson" (no apostrophe in "Hearts"[sic]) is a song by English musician David Bowie from his 20th studio album, Outside (1995), and issued as a single ahead of the album.
+Released in September 1995 by Arista, BMG and RCA, it showcased Bowie's new, industrial-influenced sound.
 Lyrically, the single connects with the rest of the album, with Bowie offering a lament to "tyrannical futurist" Ramona A. Stone, a theme continued in subsequent songs.
 The song is also meant to confront Bowie's own perceptions about the ritual creation and degradation of art.
-It appears in the end credits of the 1995 film Seven.
+Its music video was directed by Samuel Bayer and was so controversial that it required a re-edit for MTV.
+The song appears in the end credits of the 1995 film Seven.

 Song development

 The song came out of the March 1994 Leon sessions in which Bowie and his band had performed long, improvised musical numbers, from which much of the album Outside was born.
-Due to the song coming out of band experimentation, the song is credited with 6 authors: Bowie, Brian Eno, Reeves Gabrels, Mike Garson, Erdal Kızılçay, and Sterling Campbell.
+Due to the song coming out of band experimentation, the song is credited with six authors: Bowie, Brian Eno, Reeves Gabrels, Erdal Kızılçay, Sterling Campbell and Mike Garson.
 Bowie would say that the song "doesn't have a straightforward coherent message to it. ...
 It's just information: make of it what you will", and that it is a "montage of subject matter, bits from newspapers, storylines, dreams and half-formed thoughts".
+In the promotional press kit that came out with the album, Bowie, who was in his late forties, said that the "filthy lesson" is the "certainty of one's death", a lesson that most people don't understand until they're older.
 At one point during the song's development, Bowie went back and recorded new lyrics based on English landscape painters.
 Reeves Gabrels, who worked with Bowie on the album, told him, "that's nice and all – but it's kind of destroyed the essence of the song, don't you think?", after which Bowie restored the original lyrics.